-The appearance of feral hogs on the landscape is an unfamiliar threat that many commodity producers have never experienced before.
-New populations of hogs are appearing and spreading rapidly and may prove to be one of the most serious vertebrate threats producers will face.
+The appearance of feral hogs on the landscape likely is an unfamiliar threat that many commodity producers in the mid-Atlantic region have never experienced before.
+However, new populations of hogs are appearing and spreading rapidly and may prove to be one of the most serious vertebrate threats producers will face.
 Whether from direct foraging or rooting behavior, the amount of damage inflicted can be extensive and devastating in a short period of time, depending on the size of the sounder (i.e., the family or social grouping) that takes up residence in the area.

-Being an introduced, non-native species, the feral hog has no protection under wildlife or game laws, so hogs theoretically may be taken by legal methods at any time.
-However, it sometimes can be difficult to distinguish true feral animals from domestic swine that recently may have escaped and still constitute the swine owner's property.
+Being an introduced, non-native species, the feral hog has no protection under wildlife or game laws in most states, so hogs may be taken by legal methods at any time where such restrictions do not exist.
+However, it can be difficult to distinguish true feral animals from domestic swine that recently may have escaped and still constitute the swine owner's property.
 Thus, in some states, population management and damage mitigation has become complicated by questions of ownership and the legalities related to the take of property - caution is urged before any hog removal action is implemented.

 That said, growers confronted by the presence of feral hogs immediately should contact the USDA-APHIS Wildlife Services Office that serves their state and request assistance in devising an effective hog eradication plan.
 Trap and bait techniques currently have proven to be the most reliable and successful approach to manage hog populations, but such operations take time and persistence to achieve the desired outcome.
-Shooting alone often proves ineffective in that only a small number of members of a hog social group can be taken at once and those that escape quickly learn to avoid hunters in the future.
+Shooting alone often proves ineffective in that only a small number of hogs in a social group can be taken at once and those that escape quickly learn to avoid hunters in the future.
 Although on-going research on potential toxicants has been encouraging, registration of an approved material remains years away.
-At this time, keen observation and attentiveness to the first sign of hog presence is imperative to stay ahead of the threat.
+At this time, keen observation, and attentiveness to the first sign of hog presence is imperative to stay ahead of the threat.